devrais/Warehouse/README.md

 ### Import Employyes

-In "commands" folder use "EmployeeController.php" to import employees.
+In "commands" folder use "EmployeeController.php" to import employees using console commands.

 If on Linux: